Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 | -p | `<profile_name>` \| `all` | restarts the service related to the profile name in question. | **required** |

 > ##### Examples
--
-Help Screen
+- help Screen
 ```
 sudo nodectl restart -p dag-l0 help
 ```
-Restart all the profiles configured on the Node, in proper (recommended) order.
+- restart all the profiles configured on the Node, in proper (recommended) order.
 ```
 sudo nodectl restart -p all
 ```
-Start profile named `dag-l0`
+- start profile named `dag-l0`
 ```
 sudo nodectl restart -p dag-l0
 ```